 Companion Plants for Forget-Me-Nots

 Native to the U.S., forget-me-nots are easy to grow here.
 This is a pretty wildflower that will do its own thing.
-But, to maximize the look of your flower garden, pick some of these flowers to go with them:
+To maximize the look of your flower garden, pick some of these flowers to go with them:

 Spring bulbs.
 Plant your forget-me-nots amongst the daffodil and tulip bulbs that bloom in early spring.
 You’ll get the bulbs first, then the forget-me-nots, with a little overlap that adds great visual interest to a bed.

 Roses.
 Roses have all of their beauty up at the top, with the blooms.
-Most gardeners prefer to cover up their thorny legs and forget-me-not plants make a great choice for the job, as they will grow up to about two feet (0.5 meter) tall.
+Most gardeners prefer to cover up their thorny legs and forget-me-not plants make a great choice for the job, as they will grow up to about 2 feet (61 cm.) tall.

 Rock cress.
 Another pretty and prolific bloomer, rock cress creeps and drapes over ledges, but also spreads out to form a low mat of color in late spring and summer.
 With forget-me-nots behind it, you will have two layers of pretty colors.